DW01/traktor-docs/engine/render.md

 A PBR material uses these core properties:

-**Albedo** is the base color—what color the material is when lit by pure white light. **Metallic** defines whether the surface is metal (1.0) or dielectric like plastic or wood (0.0).
-Metals reflect light very differently than non-metals. **Roughness** controls surface smoothness—a smooth surface (low roughness) produces sharp, mirror-like reflections, while a rough surface (high roughness) scatters light and looks matte. **Normal** maps add fine surface detail without additional geometry. **Ambient Occlusion (AO)** darkens crevices where indirect light doesn't reach. **Emissive** makes surfaces glow, emitting their own light.
+**Albedo** is the base color - what color the material is when lit by pure white light. **Metallic** defines whether the surface is metal (1.0) or dielectric like plastic or wood (0.0) - metals reflect light very differently than non-metals. **Roughness** controls surface smoothness - a smooth surface (low roughness) produces sharp, mirror-like reflections, while a rough surface (high roughness) scatters light and looks matte. **Normal** maps add fine surface detail without additional geometry. **Ambient Occlusion (AO)** darkens crevices where indirect light doesn't reach. **Emissive** makes surfaces glow, emitting their own light.

 ```cpp
 // Material properties